 Proposal Presentation

 The broker will present their findings, outlining the benefits and costs of each option.
-This enables you to make a well-informed and strategic decision.
+This will enable you to make a well-informed, strategic decision.

 Contract Negotiation

 The broker handles all negotiations on your behalf.
-Their aim is to secure the most favorable pricing and contract conditions for you.
+They aim to secure the most favorable pricing and contract conditions.

 Ongoing Monitoring